MadsenAMS/DotNet/README.md

 4. D_FourthProject: An abstract class exercise.
 An abstract 'account' was created with an abstract 'withdraw' method, and standard 'deposit' and 'show balance' methods.
 Two classes inherit from this class, each with it's own withdraw method, with different fees.
 5. E_FifthProject: A 'File', 'Directory' and 'Path' exercise.
 Includes directory and file listing, creation, reading, writing, moving, deleting, etc. Including 'writeall' and stream methods.
 6. F_SixthProject: A constructor exercise (creating a singleton class with a private constructor), with getters and setters.
-7. G_SeventhProject: Delegate exercise using delegate to invoke methods from a calculator class.
-Also multicast delegate.
+7. G_SeventhProject: Events  and Delegates exercise using delegate to invoke methods from a calculator class, and an event to subtract from "battery' every time calculator is used, eventually rendering it useless.
 Neat stuff.
+8. H_EigthProject: A LINQ exercise, making a List query and a few extra operations.

 ### Note to Self: Study 'Path.Combine' before using paths in the future.